-Several reports support the benefits of growth hormone therapy for children with PWS; some are described below.
+Several studies support the benefits of growth hormone therapy for children with PWS; some are described below.
 In addition, a meta analysis has been published describing these benefits.

 A study by Carrel et al found improved mobility and body composition in young children who had started growth hormone therapy as infants or toddlers.
 A follow-up study compared a group of 6-year-olds who received therapy to another group of children, matched for age, who had not received therapy.
 Looking at a battery of tests, including height, body fat, “good” and “bad” cholesterol, motor strength, and agility, kids taking growth hormone from a young age came out on top for all measures.